 Sri Lankan Curry Powder

-Heat a splash of oil in a large saucepan on medium-high heat.
-Add the chicken and season it with a pinch of salt and a good grind of black pepper.
-Cook until the chicken is browned, about 5 mins.
-Tip: If the chicken is crowded in the pan, cook it in batches, otherwise it will stew rather than brown!
-Once the chicken is cooked, remove it from the pan onto a plate and set aside.
-Keep the pan (no need to wash).
+Put a splash of oil in a large saucepan on medium-high heat.
+When hot, add the chicken and season it with a pinch of salt and a good grind of black pepper.
+Cook until the chicken is browned, about 5-7 mins.
+TIP: You may need to do this in batches - you want the chicken to brown, not stew.
+Meanwhile, pour boiling water (amount specified in ingredient list) into a jug and add the stock pot.
+Stir to dissolve.

-Put the onion and carrot in the (now empty) pan, along with a pinch of salt and a grind of black pepper.
+Add the onion and carrot to your pan, along with a little more salt and a grind of black pepper.
 Cook over medium heat until softened, 6-7 mins.
 Then add the tomato, garlic, turmeric and Sri Lankan curry powder.
-Cook for 1 minute more.
-Next add the rice and chicken and mix well.
+Cook for 1 minute more and then add the rice.